numfocus/gsoc/organization/operations.md

 *March*: - If accepted advertise to possible students.
          - Accept sub-org until 5 days after Google announces participating orgs
-         - check projects ideas page is ready for students again *April*: - request slots numbers from sub-orgs and tell them Google
+         - check projects ideas page is ready for students again *April*: - request slots numbers from sub-orgs and tell them Google (google forms are good here)
          - select students for sub-orgs
          - have a blog post about accepted projects *First Evaluation*: - Ensure that every mentor fulfills the evaluation